sts10/tidy/readme.markdown

         --take-rand <TAKE_RAND>
             Only take a random N number of words from inputted word list.
-If two or more word lists are inputted, it will combine arbitrarily and then take a random N words
+If two or more word lists are inputted, it will combine arbitrarily and then take a random N words.
+If you're looking to cut a list exactly to a specified size, consider print-rand or whittle-to options

     -V, --version
             Print version information